OlyNet/olydorfapp/README.md

 -----

 The current version is developed on Android Studio 2.1.1 with a targeted SDK of 23 and a minimum required SDK version of 16 (Android 4.1).
+It uses the version 2.1.2 of the Android Gradle plugin.